 A sleep study tracks:

 Most people have short periods during sleep where their breathing stops or is partly blocked.
-The Apnea-Hypopnea Index (AHI) is the number of apnea or hypopnea measured during a sleep study.
-AHI results are used to diagnose obstructive sleep apnea.
+The apnea-hypopnea index (AHI) is the number of apnea or hypopnea measured during a sleep study.
+AHI results are used to diagnose obstructive or central sleep apnea.

 Normal test result show:

-In adults, test results above 5 may mean you have sleep apnea:
+In adults, an apnea-hypopnea index (AHI) above 5 may mean you have sleep apnea:

 To make a diagnosis and decide on treatment, the sleep specialist must also look at: